iliasoudghiri/stock-price-prediction/README.md

 ### Project Outline

 1. Data Collection
-We will gather historical stock data from a reliable source like Yahoo Finance or Alpha Vantage.
+We will gather historical stock data from Yahoo Finance.
 The data should include daily open, close, high, low prices, and volume for a chosen stock or set of stocks.
 We will collect at least five years of historical data for our analysis.

 2. Data Cleaning and Preprocessing
 Handle missing values or outliers, if any.